ManiacUrgency42/csha-ai-agent/README.md

 #### 1.1.1 JSON Data Schema

-Even if a field (e.g. "text" or "subsubheadings") has no content, still emit its key with a blank value so the `bm25_tokenizer` and `vector_embedder` can correctly parse the JSON schema.
+Even if a field (e.g. "text" or "subsubheadings") has no content, still include its key with a blank value so the `bm25_tokenizer` and `vector_embedder` can correctly parse the JSON schema.
 See `output/structured_text.json` in the GitHub repo for an example.

 All processed document data must follow this JSON structure: